 For even greater research efficiency, look for batch orders that are slightly different, but from the same client and about the same topic.
 If you can find these, you can potentially write six orders from the same initial research.

 Mastering how to do research efficiently is a big productivity booster, at least a 20% bump in total output as a freelance writer.
-You’re a little constrained since you can’t usually choose the topic or the details of what to write about.
+That being said, you’re constrained since you can’t usually choose the topic.

-That constraint from not controlling the topic is obliterated if you have your own blog.
+UNLESS YOU ARE WORKING ON YOUR OWN WEBSITE…. which obliterates that constraint.
 I can write whatever I want, as much as I want, under whatever title and topic descriptions I choose.
-We recycle basic research shamelessly around here.
-Often across websites and into different content formats.
+We recycle research & material shamelessly around here, often across websites and into different content formats.
 For a specific example, here’s what a 5 hour survey several years ago turned into:

 - A table-thumping 3000 word dissertation